 Oahu is one of the major islands of Hawaii.
-It is popularly known as “The Gathering Place” as it serves as the home of the two-thirds of the population of the Aloha State.
-It is the third largest among the Hawaii Islands with an area of 1,545 square kilometers.
-The state capital, Honolulu, is situated in the island.
+It is popularly known as “The Gathering Place” as it serves as the home of two-thirds of the population of the Aloha State.
+It is the third largest among the Hawaii islands with an area of 1,545 square kilometers.
+The state capital, Honolulu, is situated on the island of Oahu.

-Oahu was also an essential island during the World War II for being the site of the Imperial Japanese Navy’s surprise military attack against the United States.
+Oahu was also an essential island during World War II.
+It was the site of the Imperial Japanese Navy’s surprise military attack against the United States.
 The attack on military base led to the entry of the country into the war in 1941.

 Places to Stay

-There is a variety of locations to stay in Oahu, ranging from affordable hotels to luxury resorts including premier hotel chains, Hilton, Marriot, Sheraton, and Hyatt.
+There is a variety of locations to stay in Oahu, ranging from affordable hotels to luxury resorts including premier hotel chains such as Hilton, Marriott, Sheraton, and Hyatt.

 At Waikiki, Honolulu, visitors have a lot of hotels and resorts to choose from that can even offer a great ocean view to enjoy in the morning and at night.
 Being a beachfront neighborhood, the area offers a wide array of shopping choices, a very much alive nightlife, and a haven for entertainment.
 Tourist attractions are also easily accessible in Waikiki.

 However, because of the popularity of the area thanks to the famous Waikiki Beach, it can get crowded and noisy.
-Traffic can become, and parking can be difficult due to the influx of people.
+Traffic can become hectic, and parking can be difficult due to the influx of people.
 It can also become quite expensive to stay in Waikiki.

-Other than Waikiki, you can opt to stay in other, less congested areas like Leeward Coast, Waianae, North Shore, and Windward East.
+Other than Waikiki, you can opt to stay in other, less congested areas like Leeward Coast, Waianae, North Shore, or Windward East.

 Waianae offers less explored beaches and fascinating cultural sites.
 It is the least-crowded place in Oahu.
 But the area is quite remote, being 1.5-hour drive from the North Shore and an hour drive from Waikiki.

 Despite the limited choices and availability of places to stay, North Shore has beautiful beaches including the world-famous Banzai Pipeline.
-Summer in the North Shore is very much suited for water activities, while tourists can also visit historical and cultural places like the Queen Liliuokalani Church.
+Summer in the North Shore is suitable for water activities while tourists can also visit historical and cultural places like the Queen Liliuokalani Church.

 Places to Eat

 For a taste of traditional Hawaiian food, Helena’s Hawaiian Food is the place to be.
-Since opening in 1946, the restaurant founded by Helen Choch has provided Hawaii simple, classy, and delicious plates of a quality dish.
-A recommended for first-timers is the Set Menu D which is comprised of hefty servings of kalua pig, lomi, salmon, pipikaula, squid luau, and poi.
+Since opening in 1946, the restaurant founded by Helen Choch has provided Hawaii simple, classy, and delicious plates of quality dishes.
+A recommended for first-timers is the Set Menu D which comprises of hefty servings of kalua pig, lomi, salmon, pipikaula, squid luau, and poi.
 They also have a takeout service.

 Taste the sweetness of malassada, hot and fresh from the fryer, at Leonard’s Bakery.
-The bakery.
-Which has been operating since 1952, offers generously sized balls of dough fried to its golden-brown perfection while maintaining the light and fluffy texture on the inside.
-Customers can opt for plain, dusted or stuff malassadas.
+The bakery, which has been operating since 1952, offers generously-sized balls of dough fried to its golden-brown perfection while maintaining the light and fluffy texture on the inside.
+Customers can opt for plain, dusted, or stuffed malassadas.